-I’m heading over to South Korea for a fortnight later in the year to meet up with my friend Jonny for the last two weeks of his 9 month sabbatical (git!).
-FYI – his blog is a great witty read.
-I’m super excited whilst being super nervous about ‘proper travelling’ – I’m more of a fully planned in advance/guided tour traveller with a wheely suitcase and continuous air-con so it will be a culture shock.
-Along with the actual culture shock – despite eating Asian food a good two or three times a week (and discounting holiday resorts in Turkey), I’ve never been to Asia.
-I’ve never really been anywhere where the writing is unintelligible and English isn’t wholly ubiquitous but I trust Jonny and I can’t wait!
+In 2017 I headed over to South Korea for a fortnight to meet up with my friend Jonny for the last two weeks of his 9 month sabbatical (git!).
+His blog is a great witty read of his travels including our stint in Korea.
+Leading up to the trip I was super excited whilst being super nervous about ‘proper travelling’ – I’m more of a fully planned in advance/guided tour traveller with a wheely suitcase and continuous air-con so it was always going to be a culture shock.
+Along with the actual culture shock – despite eating Asian food a good two or three times a week (and discounting holiday resorts in Turkey), I’d never been to Asia.
+I’d never really been anywhere where the writing is unintelligible and English isn’t wholly ubiquitous but I trusted Jonny and I couldn’t wait!

 Serves 4 (with a bit of leftover pork)